Do you want to start composting but don’t want to buy an expensive composter? This DIY compost bin is so easy to make and costs less than $20.

 DIY Compost Bin Supplies

 - 2 bungee cords

-- Kids that like to roll things around the yard
+- kids that like to roll things around the yard (optional)

-I do not recommend making this inside, unless you have to sit in your bed to take the pictures.
+Also, I do not recommend drilling your garbage can inside, unless you have to sit in your bed to take the pictures.

 Using the drill, drill holes in the garbage can.
 We decided to drill 4 or 5 holes on each “side” and bottom of the can. ( I realize circles don’t have sides, but I hope you understand what I mean) After consulting with several readers, I would drill 10 to 15 holes on each side.
 The more air the better.